Social Security Appeal System

-There are various appeal procedures in place to enable the public to have decisions of the Social Security Department adjudicated by independent tribunals.
-The procedures differ according to the benefit in questions, and assistance is available to the public from members of staff at the Department or the Registrar of Appeals.
-Also see the Social Security booklet "If you think our decision is wrong" available from the Social Security Department or Citizens Advice Jersey.
+There are various appeal procedures in place to enable you to have decisions of Customer and Local Services adjudicated by independent tribunals.
+The procedures differ according to the benefit in question.
+Also see the booklet "If you think our decision is wrong" available from Customer and Local Services.

 |Client receives decision on benefit/pension, and finds it unsatisfactory,

-or Social Security Department wants to have decision reviewed:
+or Customer and Local Services wants to have decision reviewed:

 |An application to appeal must be lodged in the form of a written letter within the